fermyon/developer/content/spin/kv-store-tutorial.md

 {{ blockEnd }}

-## Using the Spin SDK
+## Write Code to Save and Load Data

 In this section, we use the Spin SDK to open and persist our application's data inside our default key/value store.
 This is a special store that every environment running Spin applications will make available for their application.
-You can choose between various store implementations by modifying [the runtime configuration](dynamic-configuration.md#key-value-store-runtime-configuration).
-The default implementation uses [SQLite](https://www.sqlite.org/index.html) within the Spin framework.

 ### The Spin SDK Version